rafalp/Misago-Docs/docs/settings/Core.md

 Custom callbacks for `bleach` to customize automatic links substitution with `bleach.linkify`.

-## `MISAGO_DELETE_NEW_INACTIVE_USERS_OLDER_THAN_DAYS`

-Controls how many days will Misago wait for user or admin to activate newly registered account before automatically deleting it.
-Only accounts requiring activation will be deleted.

-To disable automatic deletion of new user accounts, change this setting to 0.

 ## `MISAGO_DYNAMIC_AVATAR_DRAWER`

 Function used to create unique avatar for this user.
 Allows for customization of algorithm used to generate those.